GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/contribution-budget/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Contribution budget for summary reports'
 subhead: >
-  Learn about the role of the contribution budget for summary reports in Attribution Reporting and how to allocate it to capture the data you need.
+  Learn about the role of the contribution budget for Attribution Reporting summary reports and how to allocate it to capture the data you need.
 description: >
-  Learn about the role of the contribution budget for summary reports in Attribution Reporting and how to allocate it to capture the data you need.
+  Learn about the role of the contribution budget for Attribution Reportingsummary reports and how to allocate it to capture the data you need.
 date: 2022-03-01
 updated: 2023-06-24
 authors: